victorballester7/vocabulary_trainer/README.md

-Python and C (not completed) program to practise vocabulary from a foreign language.
+Python program to practise vocabulary from a foreign language.